uetchy/m5stack-module/README.md

 enclosure_height = 6.8;
 ```

-Place a number for height of the enclosure you want to build.
+Place a number for height of an enclosure you want to build.

 ![](assets/s3.png)